 Vahagn and Astghik Waterfalls

-Two of the highlights of the Reserve are the Vahagn and Astghik Waterfalls that are located close to each other and have the names of the Armenia Pagan Gods (Vahagn is the God of war, fire, and storm and Astghik is the Goddess of beauty and love).
+Two of the highlights of the Reserve are the Vahagn and Astghik Waterfalls which are located close to each other and have the names of the Armenia Pagan Gods (Vahagn is the God of war, fire, and storm and Astghik is the Goddess of beauty, and love).